Meet the Multi-Disciplinary Team

 - guidance with career and personal development and access to training and workshops in school.

-If you would like to come along and see Kim, please speak Sarah Lettis, Southfield Family Liaison Officer.
-Kim can also be contacted directly on 07432 364475.
+If you would like to speak with a school family worker, please speak to Sarah Lettis, Southfield Family Liaison Officer.
 Also, keep an eye on the Welwyn Garden City and Hatfield School Partnership Facebook page for details of new courses and support groups and on their website.
 The link is below.